tapestry-tool/tapestry-wp/templates/vue/src/components/tyde/activities/CircleOfSupport/README.md

 The `CircleOfSupport` acitivity is a TYDE activity that allows users to manage their closest connections and group them into communities.

-The data is split into three major pieces &mdash; connections, communities, and circles, with an additional members property representing the connection-communities relationship:
+The data is split into three major pieces &mdash; connections, communities, and circles:

 ```ts
 interface CircleOfSupport {